 Moreover, we could be put at a competitive disadvantage in the future with respect to competitors that are licensed and admitted in U.S. jurisdictions.
 Among other things, jurisdictions in the U.S. do not permit insurance companies to take credit for reinsurance obtained from unlicensed or non-admitted insurers on their statutory financial statements unless security is posted.
 Our contracts generally require us to post a letter of credit or provide other security (e.g., through a multi-beneficiary reinsurance trust).
 In order to post these letters of credit, issuing banks generally require collateral.
 It is possible that the EU or other countries might adopt a similar regime in the future, or that U.S. or EU regulations could be altered in a way that treats Bermuda-based companies disparately.
-It is possible that individual jurisdiction or cross border regulatory developments could adversely differentiate Bermuda, the jurisdiction in which we are subject to other jurisdictions, which could adversely impact us, perhaps significantly.
+It is possible that individual jurisdiction or cross border regulatory developments could adversely differentiate Bermuda, the jurisdiction in which we are subject to group supervision, or could exclude Bermuda-based companies from benefits such as market access, mutual recognition or reciprocal rights made available to other jurisdictions, which could adversely impact us, perhaps significantly.
 Any such development, or our inability to post security in the form of letters of credit or trust funds when required, could significantly and negatively affect our operations.